covideducationrecovery/beta-website/_posts/2021-07-09-vaccination-for-teachers.md

     </div>

     <p>
       The context is somewhat different in low- and middle-income countries (LMICs), where vaccine availability is scarce.
 While policies are currently focused on prioritization of key segments of the population, many <a href="https://en.unesco.org/covid19/educationresponse/teacher-vaccination">institutions</a> are calling on governments to prioritize teachers in their COVID-19 vaccine rollout.
 Data from Data from GERT suggests that in these settings, teachers are overwhelmingly not prioritized for COVID-19 vaccination even though many <a href="https://en.unesco.org/covid19/educationresponse/teacher-vaccination">institutions</a> call for such prioritization.
 This is to be expected, particularly as in countries with vaccine scarcity, prioritization conversations may be limited to health professionals or not happening at all.
-These dynamics are reflected d across regions: countries across North America are vaccinating teachers compared only to 35% in Sub-Saharan Africa and 48% in East Asia and Pacific.
+These dynamics are reflected across regions: countries across North America are vaccinating teachers compared only to 35% in Sub-Saharan Africa and 48% in East Asia and Pacific.
     </p>

     <div class="text-center">